-The California Environmental Quality Act (CEQA) requires public agencies document and consider the potential environmental effects of any agency actions that meet CEQA's definition of a "project":
+The California Environmental Quality Act (CEQA) requires public agencies to document and consider potential environmental effects of any agency actions that meet the CEQA definition of a "project":

 Guidelines for an agency's implementation of CEQA are found in the "CEQA Guidelines" (Title 14, Chapter 3, California Code of Regulations).
 If a project is not exempt from CEQA, the agency evaluates the potential environmental effects with an initial study to:

-(ii) the approximately 275-acre northern portion located along Mariposa Road would be subdivided into 15 new lots (total).
+(ii) approximately 275-acre northern portion located along Mariposa Road would be subdivided into 15 new lots (total).

 There are currently no external links.

-This City of Stockton web page last reviewed on --- 11/15/2016
+This City of Stockton web page last reviewed on --- 10/2/2023